slatedocs/slate/source/index.html.md

 This event is triggered once the user has already perfomed a property search and then saves it.

 ### search_deleted
+This event is triggered when the user deletes a previously saved search.

 ### search_shared
 This event is triggered once the user has already perfomed a property search, saved it, then shares it.